ManuelBehrendt/Mera.jl/docs/src/01_clumps_First_Inspection.md

-If the column list is relatively long, the table is typically represented by an overview.
+If the number of columns is relatively long, the table is typically represented by an overview.
 To access certain columns, use the *select* function.
 The representation ":mass_cl" is called a quoted Symbol ([see in Julia documentation](https://docs.julialang.org/en/v1/manual/metaprogramming/#Symbols-1)):

 ```julia